-- Quality checker of Arbitrators and Arbitration Institutes which includes grading the institutes and individual arbitrators, make a recommendation with regards to the infrastructure etc. The general norms showing the basis for grading of arbitral institutions is given in 43(I) of Act which relates to infrastructure, quality and calibre of arbitrators, performance and compliance of time limits for disposal of domestic or international commercial arbitrations.
+- Quality checker of arbitrators and arbitration institute which includes grading the institutes and individual arbitrators, make a recommendation with regards to the infrastructure etc. The general norms showing the basis for grading of arbitral institutions is given in 43(I) of Act which relates to infrastructure, quality and calibre of arbitrators, performance and compliance of time limits for disposal of domestic or international commercial arbitrations.

-- An advisory body to the Central Government for the swift resolution of the commercial disputes.
+- An advisory body to the central government for a swift resolution of the commercial disputes.

 - In addition to the functions given under section 43(D), the council is given the power to appoint and constitute such Committees of experts as it may consider necessary to discharge its functions

 Section 43(G)(1) pertain to the removal of a member from the office.
 The section mentions 6 reasons leading to the removal of a member of the council.
 These are as follows as given in the Act of 2019.
 When any person

 - engaged at any time (except Part-time Member), during his term of office, in any paid employment

 - has been convicted of an offence which, in the opinion of the Central Government, involves moral turpitude; or

 - has acquired such financial or other interest as is likely to affect prejudicially his functions as a Member